Schepp/schepp.dev/posts/chaining-declarations-with-css-animation-composition.md

   on <a href="https://codepen.io">CodePen</a>.</span>
 </p>

 One thing I was very surprised to learn from Amit is that when you set individual transforms *and* the classic transform at the same time the latter one would not clear out the individual declarations but queue itself up after them.
-So a solution can be to put our translation into the classic transform as it will then come in last:
+So a solution can be to put our translate into the classic transform as it will then come in last:

 ```css
 .element {